saezlab/CellNOptR/5_Models and Documentation.md

 ##  I.  Description

 This model is used in several articles and is used for many tests in CNO.
 It was part of the DREAM4 challenge.
-It is also a subset of a larger model, Liver data used in reference [1]() here below.
-Also used in [2]().
+It is also a subset of a larger model, Liver data used in the reference here below.

 **Discrete logic modelling as a means to link protein signalling networks with functional analysis of mammalian signal transduction.** *J. Saez-Rodriguez, L.G.
 Alexopoulos, J. Epperlein, R. Samaga, D.A.
 Lauffenburger, S. Klamt, P.K.
 Sorger.* Molecular systems Biology, 5, 331, (2009).
 [Citation](http://www.pubmedcentral.nih.gov/articlerender.fcgi?artid=2824489).